Access and quality of education

 Access to quality education has extraordinary benefits on a small and large scale.

-A child under the age of 5 is twice as likely to survive if the mother knows reading and writing2
+• A child under the age of 5 is twice as likely to survive if the mother knows reading and writing1

-Education is therefore the most powerful asset to bring about significant improvements in health, stimulate economic growth and encourage the development of more resilient and sustainable societies.
+Education is therefore the most powerful asset to cause significant improvements in health, stimulate economic growth and encourage the development of companies more resilient and sustainable.

 For Action Education, education is the golden thread of development.
 Without quality, inclusive and equitable education, countries will not break the cycle of poverty.
 Making the right to education for all is therefore an absolute emergency.